React Native Custom Haptics

 I built two prototypes along the way: first the editor only, then the full loop.

-The first component is a TypeScript module that has been published as an npm package, and offers a React Native API for the creation of individual vibrotactile impacts that can be combined to form vibrotactile patterns.
-The code developed during the first prototype served as the foundation for the development of this package.
+The first component is a TypeScript module published on npm.
+It exposes a React Native API for individual vibrotactile impacts that combine into patterns.
+The first prototype code became the foundation for this package.

-The second component is a mobile application, developed in React Native, that allows for the creation of custom vibrotactile impacts.
-The patterns created within the mobile application can be exported and used within any React Native application that utilizes the developed npm package.
+The second component is a React Native mobile app for creating custom vibrotactile impacts.
+You export patterns from the app and use them in any React Native app that imports the npm package.

 Prototype of the system

 None of them expose custom vibrotactile impact patterns.
 To get that in React Native you either touch native code or build your own JS layer.
-I did the second and published it as react-native-custom-haptics on npm.
+I built the JS layer and published it as react-native-custom-haptics on npm.

 I also shipped a React Native (TypeScript) app for Android and iOS to sketch and preview patterns.
 It has the editor and a playground of sample patterns.